jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-07-16-runcam-5-review-setup-superview/index.md

 Let's go fly!
 Here's some example flight footage with the default settings, except for being recorded in 1440p 60fps and stretched from its 4:3 ratio to a 16:9.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/RMMOBtqfAi0?rel=0" frameBorder="0" allowFullScreen title="Emax Hawk 5 flying with a RunCam 5 1440p 60fps video"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/RMMOBtqfAi0?rel=0" frameBorder="0" allowFullScreen title="Emax Hawk 5 flying with a RunCam 5 1440p 60fps video" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 Onto more video samples for science!